 Exemplary towns of Asturias

-The Princess of Asturias Foundation grants this prize to the town, village, population center, landscape space or human group of the...
+The Princess of Asturias Foundation grants this award to the town, village, population center, space...

 But Moal is also a meeting point for hikers of all conditions.
 The routes that start from here are many.
 Among them stands out the one that circulates through the forest that bears his name or the more affordable itinerary known as "The Walk to the Tables" (ideal to do with children and/or by bicycle); well signposted, which in just over five kilometers and with hardly any unevenness places us at the same access door to Muniellos, the largest oak grove in Spain and one of the best preserved in all of Europe.